Challis Hot Springs - Idaho

-• Challis Hot Springs is a scenic geothermal oasis on the bank of the Salmon River
+Challis Hot Springs is a scenic geothermal oasis on the bank of the Salmon River

-Challis Hot Springs State Park is a beautiful spot on the banks of the Salmon River in Central Idaho.
-Sitting about 5,000 feet above sea level, it is now part of Idaho’s state park system, which helps protect its natural and historic features.
+Sitting about 5,000 feet above sea level, it is now part of Idaho’s state park system, which helps protect natural and historic features.

-Visitors can soak in the warm pools, camp by the river, and explore the area’s rich geology and natural beauty.
+Here, visitors can soak in the warm pools, camp by the river, and explore the area’s rich geology and natural beauty.

-Challis Hot Springs Geothermal Water & Soaking
+Challis Hot Springs Water & Soaking

-Geothermal water at about 127°F (53°C) bubbles up from underground springs through river rock bottoms.
-The large pool’s temperature varies seasonally, averaging 96°F (35°C) in summer and 98–100°F (37-38°C) in winter, while the smaller pool stays around 105°F (41°C) year-round.
+Geothermal water bubbles up from underground springs through river rock bottoms at about 127°F (53°C).
+The temperature in the larger pool varies seasonally (on average, 96°F (35°C) in summer and 98–100°F (37-38°C) in winter).
+The temperature in the smaller pool tends to stay at approximately 105°F (41°C) year-round.

 Challis Hot Springs History

 The first Europeans came in 1822, when a group of fur trappers led by Michel Bourdon explored the region in search of beaver pelts.
 Later, in 1880, homesteader Robert Currie Beardsley became the first permanent settler.
-He claimed 40 acres, including the water rights, and began developing the property with a sawmill, hotel, barn, and house.
-He also improved the hot spring to make it more accessible and comfortable for visitors.
+He claimed 40 acres of land, including the

 Things to Do near Challis: Beyond Hot Springs